 For example, why not put some music on and dance your way through the chores?
 Or perhaps there are times in your day where you could take the stairs instead of lifts and escalators?
 You could also consider increasing your step count by parking further away from the shops, or getting off the bus a stop early.
 You can find more ideas of how to increase your everyday activity levels in our articles; 17 creative ways to increase your step count and 10 rewarding activities to do while walking.
 Alternatively, if you’d like to add some variation to your walking style, our article 10 different types of walk to enjoy might spark your interest.

 If you’re looking to increase your activity level by trying a new sport or fitness idea, then why not consider taking up running, cycling, pilates, yoga, Tai Chi, or maybe even pickleball?
-If none of those sound right for you, then you might find something else more suitable in our article 8 different fitness ideas for lockdown and beyond.
+If none of those sound right for you, then you might find something else more suitable in our article 8 different fitness ideas.
 How you choose to increase your activity levels is up to you, but the trick is to do something you enjoy, so that you’ll feel more motivated to keep it up.

 11. Consider getting a dog